zainnadeem/objc-NavigationControllers-ios-0616/README.md

 ### Instructions

-In the demo app attached, add 3 classes:
+In the project for this lab, add 3 classes:

 1. `TeamMember`, an `NSObject`;
 2. `TeamViewController`, a `UIViewController`; and